eliot-des/Xmax-Protection-Plugins/README.md

 | **Feedback look-ahead** | More robust to transients<br>      | Can add distortion<br>Latency                                 |
 | **Limiter**             | Very robust (*brickwall*)          | Can add *Pumping effect*<br>Latency<br>Add quantization noise |
 | **Low-shelf**           | Sounds transparent                 | Less robust compared to the limiter<br>Latency                |

+## Potential Extensions and Improvements
+---
+Future developments or enhancements to this project could include:

+- **Support for Higher-Order Transfer Functions**: Allowing the input of higher-order transfer functions to control the membrane excursion of more complex systems, such as bass-reflex enclosures.
+- **User-Friendly Loudspeaker Parameter Input**: Adding a tool to input the characteristics of the loudspeaker directly, instead of relying on hard-coded values in the source code.

 ## Build